bruab/your-website-sucks/widget.md

 ## Not like the others

 You might think we're the same as the competition, but we're not.
 Not at all.
 Totally different!
-Okay glad we could clear that up.
+Okay, glad we could clear that up.

 ## Just the platform you needed